Pemmican is a traditional Canadian or Native American food with a concentrated mixture of protein and fat.

 Cut the meat

-The first thing to do is cut off the meat's fat.
-Slice the meat thinly using a sharp knife and place it on a tray or rack.
-After that, place the tray or rack under the sun's heat or at a low fire.
+The first step is to remove the meat's fat.
+Then, using a sharp knife, slice the meat thinly and place it on a tray or rack.
+The tray or rack should be placed under the sun's heat or at a low fire.
 You can use an oven or stove to heat the meat.
-This will take you all day to make it brittle.
+It will take all day to make it brittle.
 Ensure the meat is dry and cracks when you bend it.

 Grind up the Meat

-Next, put the dried meat in a food processor.
-Grind it until it becomes powdery.
-If you don't have a food processor, you can use the blender.
-To do this, mince the meat first, cut it into very small pieces, and put it in the blender.
-Make sure that you turn it into powder form.
+Next, grind the dried meat in a food processor until it becomes powdery.
+You can use a blender if you don't have a food processor.
+To do this, mince the meat first, cut it into small pieces, and put it in the blender.
+Make sure to turn it into powder.

 Render the Fat